George Axelrod

-George Axelrod (June 9, 1922 – June 21, 2003) was an American screenwriter, producer, playwright and film director, best known for his play The Seven Year Itch (1952), which was adapted into a film of the same name starring Marilyn Monroe.
+George Axelrod (June 9, 1922 – June 21, 2003) was an American screenwriter and producer.
+His play The Seven Year Itch (1952), was adapted into a film of the same name starring Marilyn Monroe.
 Axelrod was nominated for an Academy Award for his 1961 adaptation of Truman Capote's Breakfast at Tiffany's and also adapted Richard Condon's The Manchurian Candidate (1962).

 Early life and family

 Axelrod was born in New York City, the son of Beatrice Carpenter, a silent film actress, and Herman Axelrod, a Columbia graduate who had worked on the school's annual Varsity Show with Oscar Hammerstein and who later went into real estate.
 His father was Russian Jewish and his mother was of Scottish and English descent.
-He was the father of lawyer Peter Axelrod; Steven Axelrod, painting contractor and writer; Nina Axelrod, actress and stepfather of screenwriter Jonathan Axelrod (who married the actress Illeana Douglas).
-He was a grandfather of actor Taliesin Jaffe.
+He was the father of lawyer Peter Axelrod; Steven Axelrod, painting contractor and writer; Nina Axelrod, actress; and stepfather of screenwriter Jonathan Axelrod (who married the actress Illeana Douglas).
+George Axelrod is the grandfather of actor Taliesin Jaffe.

 Career

 Radio and Broadway

 Early in his career, Axelrod worked in summer stock theater as a stage manager and an occasional actor.
-During World War II, he was a member of the Army Signal Corps.
+During World War II, he was a member of the U.S. Army Signal Corps.
 When he returned to civilian life, he wrote for The Shadow, Midnight, Grand Ole Opry, and other radio programs.
 With the advent of television, he wrote for that medium, too, eventually working on more than 400 TV and radio scripts.
 Comedians for whom he wrote included Jerry Lewis and Dean Martin Axelrod wrote the 1952 stage comedy, The Seven Year Itch, a risqué social satire about a middle-class man who has an affair while his wife and children are on vacation.
 The Seven Year Itch was first presented by Courtney Burr and Elliot Nugent at the Fulton Theatre, New York City, on July 15, 1952.